Skip to Content

 2. Cut off the ends of the eggplant.

-3. Peel eggplant (or leave the skin on, if so desired - I leave the skin).
+3. Peel the eggplants (or leave the skin on, if so desired—I leave the skin).

 4. Slice eggplant into slices of approximately 1/2" wide, either lengthwise or into disks.